Central Limit for the Product of Free Random Variables: Abstract

 \section{Abstract}

-The central limit for the products of identically-distributed positive free random variables are studied by evaluating all the moments of the limit distribution.
-If the logarithm of the free random variables are zero mean with unity variance, the central limit is found to confine between $\exp(\pm c_0)$ with $c_0 \approx 2.08$.
-This central limit distribution is not the same but very close to the log-semicircle distribution.

-Let $X_i$ denote identically-distributed positive free random variables, if $\log X_i$ exist and are zero mean, the central limit distribution of $Y = \lim_{n \rightarrow \infty} \prod_{i=1}^{n} X_i^{1/\sqrt{n}}$ is bounded by $|\log Y| \leq c_0$.
-All the moments of $Y$ are found and high-order moments are asymptotically the same as those of log-semicircle distribution.
-If the variance of $\log X_i$ is small, the central limit is very close to log-semicircle distribution, showing similarity to the relationship between normal and log-normal distribution in commuting random variables.
-If the variance of $\log X_i$ is large, the central limit of $\log Y$ is very close to uniform distribution. \\ {\bf Keywords:} {Free central limit theorem, products of free random variables, log-semicircle distribution} \\ {\bf 2000 Mathematics Subject Classification:} {46L54, 60F05, 62E17}
+The central limit for the product of free random variables are studied by evaluating all the moments of the limit distribution.
+The logarithm of the central limit is found to be the same as the sum of two independent free random variables: one semicircularly distributed and another uniformly distributed.
+The logarithm of central limit has a moment-generating function of $\exp(\xi^2 s/2) {_{1}F_{1}}\left(1-s; 2; -\xi^2 s \right)$. \\ {\bf Keywords:} {Free central limit theorem, products of free random variables, log-semicircle distribution} \\ {\bf 2000 Mathematics Subject Classification:} {46L54, 60F05, 62E17}